-This action means that 60% of the agency’s municipal members have voted to retain their long-term affiliation with the agency within the first few months of the window of opportunity to do so.
+This action means that over 70% of the agency’s municipal members have voted to retain their long-term affiliation with the agency within the first few months of the window of opportunity to do so.

-The contract offering, which was unanimously approved by the IMEA Board of Directors attending its February 15, 2024 meeting, represents a continuation of the relationship of the municipal electric systems with the IMEA, a unit of local government formed by the municipalities in 1984.
+The contract offering represents a continuation of the relationship of the municipal electric systems with the IMEA, a unit of local government formed by the municipalities in 1984.
 Current IMEA member municipalities have until April 30, 2025, to execute the contract.

 The IMEA is charged with procuring reliable, affordable, and sustainable wholesale power for its municipal members and has done so for 40 years.